adamluzsi/adamluzsi/CV.md

 - [GitHub](https://github.com/adamluzsi/)
 - [LinkedIn](https://www.linkedin.com/in/adam-luzsi-6233068b/)

 Hello!
 I'm Adam Luzsi, an IT professional with a keen interest in maintainable software development.
-My skills encompass several programming languages, notably Go, Ruby, JavaScript, and C#.
+My skills encompass several programming languages, notably Go (6+ years), Ruby (7+ years), but also gained experienced with C#, JavaScript/TypeScript, and a bit with Java and PHP.

 I've applied these competencies across various industries such as finance, marketing, second-hand marketplace, healthcare, and insurance, bringing effective software solutions to complex problems.
 An essential part of my career is being a dedicated open-source contributor and a lifelong learner.
 Please check out my GitHub profile for more about my work and contributions.

+I see myself as a Senior Software Engineer, and some may categories similar expectations as a Principal SE or Staff SE, I find that these titles can vary significantly in their interpretation across different companies.
+Therefore, I prefer not to place too much emphasis on them.

 This summary should give you a good overview of my experience and capabilities, and the rest of the document provides more detailed information if you're interested.

 ## My current open-source software projects: